 Too much sun can increase the effects of alcohol and lead to a nasty burn that ruins the party.
 Always apply sunscreen with an spf of 30 at least 30 minutes before you head outdoors.
 Additionally, low-cost pop-up tents and shelters are perfect for keeping the sun off and making party goers more comfortable.
 Hosts should also be sure to keep plenty of water and non-alcoholic beverages on hand to help guests rehydrate.

-This content is offered for educational purposes only and does not represent contractual agreements.
-The definitions, terms and coverage’s in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
+The information in this article was obtained from various sources.
+This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
+The definitions, terms and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.